web3reviewer/demos/smart-wallet/onchain-vibes-store/README.md

 # Step 2: Navigate to the project directory
 cd <YOUR_PROJECT_NAME>

+# Step 3: Use ngrok to create an https endpoint for local testing
+ngrok http 3000

-# Step 3: Create a .env file in the project root with the following content:
+# Step 4: Create a .env file in the project root with the following content:
 VITE_NGROK_URL=https://your-ngrok-url.ngrok-free.app
 VITE_PROD_DOMAIN=https://your-production-domain.com
-# (Replace with your actual ngrok and production URLs)

-# Step 4: Install dependencies
+# Step 5: Install dependencies
 npm i

-# Step 5: Start the development server
+# Step 6: Start the development server
 npm run dev
 ```